JJR1234/GPAM/README.md

 ### (2) The following R scripts can be used to replicate the results in simulation studies in the paper.

 #### Once all R scripts have been downloaded into the same folder and this folder has been set as the working directory in R, each script can be run independently to generate the corresponding results.
-Since each script may take several days to finish, it is recommended to first run a smaller number of replications for testing purposes.
+Since some scripts may take several days to finish, it is recommended to first run a smaller number of replications for testing purposes.

 **Table1.R**: run this script to generate the results in Table 1.